molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 ####8.3 Running an analysis
 The minimacV2 pipeline consists of three parts.
 The first one aligns all alleles to the reference genome and performs quality control using ImputationTool [^7], chunks the study data in a user specified number of samples and splits the chromosome in chunks by splitting on a specified number of SNPs.
+This extensive chunking is needed to parallelize the analysis, leading to a total analysis time of approximately 10 hours per chunk of 2000 SNPs and 500 samples.
 The second step phases the data using MaCH [^6].
 The phasing only has to be done once for a specific study.
 The last step consist of imputing the phased data and concatenate the results into output files per chromosome.
 Since the phasing is independant of the referencepanel one only has to run the third step again when imputing with a different referencepanel.

 #####Step 1: preparing & QCing the study data
 After preparing the study PED/MAP files as described in chapter 3 and preparing the reference data as described in chapter 4 one needs to change the following parameter values in the `parametersMinimac.csv`: